-The Bottom Line: Program Cuts Would Outweigh Most Families' Small Tax Cuts
+The Bottom Line: Program Cuts Would Outweigh Most Families' Tax Cuts

-The GOP tax framework released in late September and the House Ways and Means proposal would provide very large tax cuts to the wealthiest Americans and profitable corporations, while providing little or only modest help to millions of low- and moderate-income families with children.
+The GOP tax framework released in late September and the House Ways and Means tax proposal would provide very large tax cuts to the wealthiest Americans and profitable corporations, while providing only modest or no help to millions of low- and moderate-income households.
 Indeed, under the House plan, 10 million children in low-income working families would not benefit at all from the proposed expansion in the Child Tax Credit and 13 million additional children would receive less than the full \$600-per-child increase available to higher-income families.
-When Congress turns its attention to paying for those tax cuts, most families with children would likely lose more from cuts in areas such as health care, child care assistance, education, food assistance, and refundable tax credits - that is, from programs that provide them with needed support or promote their upward mobility - than they would gain from the heavily skewed tax cuts.
+When Congress turns its attention to paying for those tax cuts, most African American families would likely lose more from cuts in areas such as health care, child care assistance, college aid and job training, food assistance, and refundable tax credits - that is, from programs that provide them with needed support or promote their upward mobility - than they would gain from the heavily skewed tax cuts.